Vonage-Community/demo-verify-kotlin-node-2fa/README.md

 - Implement an Android client (Kotlin) that triggers the silent auth flow and falls back to SMS when needed.

-- Use the [Vonage Client Library](https://github.com/Vonage/vonage-android-client-library) for Android to ensure the silent auth can work even when the device is connected to Wi‑Fi.

 The purpose of the repository is educational: to provide a complete example of the end‑to‑end flow and the pieces you need to adapt for production.

 ## Features